Phyya/love-letter-generator/README.md

 ## Getting Started

+- Prettier configured as pre-commit hook.
+For more on this visit [Prettier documentation](https://prettier.io/docs/en/install.html)

 ### To run the ruby application follow the following simple steps

 - clone the repo to local computer.